tigerbrain/Alexa-MyQ-MultiDoorSupport/README.md

   [Full History ...](https://github.com/tigerbrain/Alexa-MyQ-WithMultiDoorSupport/wiki/Project-History)

 --------------------------------------
+# IMPORTANT
+The instructions below will no longer work, but RJCOHN(https://github.com/rjcohn/alexa-pymyq) was able to get this working, so visit his site for the latest instructions.

 # Enable Alexa to Control Your MyQ Garage Opener
 Use Alexa to activate your Chamberlain/LiftMaster MyQ garage gateway that is connected to one or two doors.